Malcohol/ZXMazezaM/README.md

 You also will probably want:
 * make     - automates the building process

+Ensure you populate the mzm-tools submodule.
+If it's an empty folder, then you cloned the repo without the recursive flag.
+These operations should get the mzm-tools submodule:
+* git submodule init
+* git submodule update

 ## Instructions:
 A useable tape file can be built by ensuring that "FINAL_BUILD" is not listed in the variable CPPMACROS and typing "make MazezaM.tap".
 This program